exanauts/ExaPF.jl/docs/src/man/evaluators.md

 magnitudes and angles).
 This cache allows to reduce the number of memory allocations to its minimum.
-Once a new variable $u$ passed to the evaluator a function `update!` is being called to update the cache, according to the model specified in the underlying `AbstractFormulation`.
+Once a new variable $u$ passed to the evaluator a function `ExaPF.update!` is being called to update the cache, according to the model specified in the underlying [`ExaPF.AbstractFormulation`](@ref).
 Denoting by `nlp` an instance of AbstractNLPEvaluator, the cache is updated via
 ```julia-repl